ker0olos/fable/README.md

 ### Get Involved

-- Send our links to a couple of friends
+- [Join our discord][discord]
 - Tell your favorite server's admins about us
-- [Join our discord][discord]
 - [Contribute to the code][contributing]

 <br clear="right"/>